M-AnasNaeem/Final-Year-Project/README.md

 1. Clone the Repository:
 Download the chatbot project from the repository.
 You can use Git to clone it: git clone https://github.com/your-repository/chatbot-project.git

 2. Set Up Python Environment:
 Ensure Python 3.x is installed on your machine.
 If not, download it from python.org.

-Install the necessary Python packages via pip: pip install -r requirements.txt
+Install the necessary Python packages via pip:

+pip install -r requirements.txt

 3. Set Up MySQL Database:

-o Install and set up MySQL on your server or local machine. o Create a new database (e.g., chatbot_db) and update the database configuration in the .env file. o Ensure the necessary tables are created by running the provided SQL scripts for schema setup.
+• Install and set up MySQL on your server or local machine.

+• Create a new database (e.g., chatbot_db) and update the database configuration in the .env file.

+• Ensure the necessary tables are created by running the provided SQL scripts for schema setup.

-4. Configure Environment Variables: o Rename the .env.example file to .env and fill in the necessary values (e.g., OpenAI API key, Google Cloud Translation API key, MySQL credentials).
+4. Configure Environment Variables:

+• Rename the .env.example file to .env and fill in the necessary values (e.g., OpenAI API key, Google Cloud Translation API key, MySQL credentials).

 5. Run the Flask Server:

-Start the Flask application with: flask run
+Start the Flask application with:

+flask run

 The server will start, and you can access the chatbot through your web browser at http://localhost:5000.

 6. Access the Chatbot:

 Open your web browser and navigate to http://localhost:5000 to begin interacting with the chatbot.
 # System Requirements: